 Top 10 French foods – with recipes

 French food is known globally for its finesse and flavour.
-Guide your palette through this list of top 10 French foods, with do-it-yourself recipes.
+Guide your palette through this list of top 10 French foods, with do-it-yourself recipes from the French cuisine.

 Traditional French foods rely on simple combinations that enhance the rich, natural flavours of French ingredients.
 Many French chefs have earned international acclaim for turning French food into haute cuisine and influencing the gastronomic scene worldwide.
 Food in France has become such an integral part of French culture that it was added to UNESCO's world list of intangible cultural heritage in 2010.

 Thinking about a present?
 What about Jamie Oliver's Christmas Cookbook?Buy Now!

 Anyone's first step into the foray of French cuisine should start with experimenting with diverse French cheeses and wines.
 France is renowned for some of the world's best wines and cheeses, and wine and food paring is taken seriously in France even at informal dinner parties.
 In many French restaurants you can order a platter of soft, semi-cured, pressed and blue cheeses, although in France it is typically served after the main course and before desert.

 Beyond French wine and cheese is a mixture of traditionally peasant and bourgeois French dishes, many which come with long histories, regional variations and modern adaptions.
 From simple, traditional French recipes to complex French dishes, it's not difficult to find a top French